 What is Valium (Diazepam)?

-- Anxiety and anxiety disorders, such as generalized anxiety disorder, panic disorder, PTSD, and obsessive-compulsive disorder
+- Anxiety disorders such as PTSD, panic disorder, and others

 - Convulsive disorders